Transform-Invariant Generative Ray Path Sampling for Efficient Radio Propagation Modeling: Application to Radio Coverage Map Prediction in an Ideal Urban Street Canyon

 \subsubsection{Implications for Practical Deployment}

 The achieved hit rate exceeding \qty{90}{\percent} represents a transformative improvement over the $\ll \qty{1}{\percent}$ hit rates from naive random sampling.
-In practical terms, this means that computational resources are deployed far more efficiently: rather than exhaustively enumerating hundreds of thousands of candidate paths to find a representative sample, the model identifies valid paths within a small multiple of the target sample size.
+In practical terms, this means that computational resources are deployed far more efficiently: rather than exhaustively enumerating hundreds of thousands of candidate paths to find a representative sample, the model identifies valid paths using a relatively small sampling budget.
 This efficiency gain translates directly to reduced runtime in production systems.
+For training, however, the upfront cost remains non-negligible: with \num{500000} iterations, a single model typically requires about 45 minutes to 1.5 hours on an RTX\texttrademark{} 3070 GPU.
+Our method should therefore be understood as an amortized accelerator: it is most beneficial when the same scene family is queried repeatedly or when many coverage evaluations are needed.
+We do not claim zero-shot transfer to arbitrary unseen scenes.

 However, realizing these benefits requires sufficiently similar deployment scenarios.
 A critical practical challenge is the need for procedurally generated synthetic training data: creating diverse, realistic training scenarios for new deployment environments is non-trivial and often requires domain-specific expertise.
 For scenarios substantially different from our urban street canyon training class---such as different urban morphologies, indoor environments, or propagation phenomena beyond specular reflections---one must either retrain the model on newly generated data or resort to exhaustive ray tracing.
 In such cases, the training cost may exceed the computational savings from a single or a few ray tracing simulations, making exhaustive enumeration more practical.